sekmo/foodplaces/README.md

 ## Feature specs
 - User gets a list of restaurants with name, address, and kitchen type
+- User sees a google maps view and can see restaurant details clicking on the markers
-- User gets a list of the dishes after clicking on a restaurant on index
+- User gets a list of the dishes when opening the page of a restaurant
-- User inserts new restaurants
+- User can insert new restaurants
-- User inserts new dishes
+- User can insert new dishes

 ## Domain model